LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/ConfiguringtheSDK/attributes.md

 #### pci_form_font_name
-Define the font of the pci secure form, by default - empty, use device's default.
+Define the font of the pci secure form.

 * **Type:** string
 * **Default value:** No value (use device's default)

+#### lpmessaging_ui_secure_form_progress_bar.xml
+Default progress bar vector drawable for PCI secure form (after pressing to fill the form, the button changes to progress bar until we can show the form).
+To Override this resource, create a vector drawable under the android drawable folder with the same resource name.

 ---